 • Details of the creative team

-1. Jot Down Business Objectives
+Step 1: Jot Down Business Objectives

 The essential purpose of building website content is to help you meet specific and measurable objectives within a given time frame.
-When you have properly thought-out specific, measurable, achievable, realistic and time-bound or SMART objectives before you in writing, you can make a content map in line with that.

 There are a handful of questions you can ask yourself and your digital marketing team before building your business objectives.
 These are as mentioned below:

-• Which difficulties does your business solve?
+• Which difficulties does your business solve with content marketing?

 • What values will your content provide to the target audience?

 • It is better if you can measure the progress of your objectives or goals in terms of numbers.
+Quantification is important.

 • Business objectives also should be time-bound.
 This way, you can understand how many resources you will have to allocate to meet your target.